jundalisay/superb/content/en/research/say/treatise/appendix-a.md

-+++
+---
-title= "Appendix A"
+title: "Appendix A"
-date= 2015-09-30
+date: 2015-09-30
-image= "/covers/lectures.jpg"
+image: "/covers/economy.jpg"
-description= "Governments are based on Utility and Authority.
-The social contract theory is a fallacy invented in Britain" linkb= "/research/say/treatise" linkbtext= "Index" linkf= "/research/say/treatise" linkftext= "Index"
+description: "Governments are based on Utility and Authority.
+The social contract theory is a fallacy invented in Britain"
-+++
+---

 A Table, Showing the Result of Value Lent to the State.